rebelsky/csc321-jekyll/_dev/_readings/saasbook2.md

 ---
+title: Reading
-title: "Reading: Software as a Service"
+subtitle: Software as a Service
 link: true
 due: 2017-09-07
 due-time: 8:00 p.m.
 ---
 # {{ page.title }}

+{% include due.md %}

 Read Chapter 2 of _Engineering Software as a Service_ (aka "The SaaSbook").